gbetorre/rischi/README.md

 (1.1.9 = XIX deploy; 1.2.0 = XX deploy; 1.9.9 = IC deploy; 2.0.0 = C deploy)</p>
 <cite>(The realease date is in Italian format: sorry, should writing a script to convert all the dates, still I can do without...)</cite>

+- [1.9.1] (29/07/2024) Presentation improvements (header, buttons, messages); new measure attribute to hold a popularity value of the measure itself
 - [1.9.0] (22/07/2024) Implemented mitigation algorithm at the PxI level of the individual risk
 - [1.8.9] (25/06/2024) Revised version, descriptions and comments
 - [1.8.8] (20/06/2024) Restoring the light theme, keeping the dark theme only for the header and landing pages